-Lisa Bauer grew up in the Styrian volcanic region as the daughter of a family of winegrowers.
-Here her family runs a small mixed farm and a “Buschenschank”, a tavern typical for this region for self-pressed wines and cold dishes.
+Lisa Bauer grew up in the Styrian volcanic region, the daughter of a family of winegrowers.
+Her family runs a small mixed farm here, along with a “Buschenschank” tavern for self-pressed wines and cold dishes, typical to this region.

-At the College of Viticulture Silberberg in Styria she received her first training and then graduated from the Federal College of Viticulture and Pomology in Klosterneuburg near Vienna with A levels and Bachelor.
-In addition to studying viticulture and oenology, Lisa Bauer acquired extensive expertise in fruit processing, mashing and distillation.
-From childhood on she was already familiar with distilling, because at the parental farm the homegrown fruits were distilled in a small 90-liter pot still.
+She received her initial training at the College of Viticulture Silberberg in Styria and later graduated from the Federal College of Viticulture and Pomology in Klosterneuburg near Vienna with her A Levels and Bachelor degree.
+In addition to studying viticulture and oenology, Bauer has acquired extensive expertise in fruit processing, mashing and distillation.
+She was already familiar with distilling since childhood, when homegrown fruits of the family farm were distilled in a small 90-liter pot still.

-During her internship at a Mallorcan wine estate, Bauer learned to make gin in the connected distillery.
-After her apprenticeship, she took a job as a distiller in a large distillery, where up to 2 million kilos of pears, plums and apricots were processed each year.
-In 2016 she worked at a winery in Casablanca Chile and in a bodega in Argentina.
-There she was involved in the construction of the new distillery Casa Tapaus, distilled from pomace of the winery Grappa and was responsible for the development of the first gin.
+As an intern at a Mallorcan wine estate, Bauer learned to make gin in the connected distillery.
+Following her apprenticeship, she took on a distiller job in a large distillery, wherein up to 2 million kilos of pears, plums and apricots were processed annually.
+In 2016, she worked at a winery in Casablanca, Chile and in a bodega in Argentina.
+There, she was involved in setting up the new distillery Casa Tapaus, which distilled the pomace of the winery for grappa, and was responsible for the development of the first gin.

-Due to her excellent education and many years of experience Lisa Bauer is already a true connoisseur of aromas and herbs.
-She creates her recipes like a perfumer.
+Due to her excellent education and many years of experience, Lisa Bauer is already a true connoisseur of aromas and herbs.
+She creates recipes like a perfumer.
 In advance, she thinks exactly what aromas and drugs she needs for a perfect composition.

 For the Freimeisterkollektiv Lisa Bauer developed her first vermouth.